BDC Hamburger Icon

 Source: Constant Contact

-Email platform opt-in forms also automatically inform people that they can unsubscribe at any time and email footers provide them a link to do so.
-People who unsubscribe are added to an Unsubscribe list in your account so that they are not accidentally emailed again.
+Email platform opt-in forms also automatically inform people that they can unsubscribe at any time, and email footers provide them a link to do so.
+People who unsubscribe are added to an unsubscribe list in your account so they are not accidentally emailed again.

 Data security

-Another GDPR requirement is to take “reasonable and appropriate measures” to keep subscriber data safe.
+Another GDPR requirement is to take “reasonable and appropriate measures” to keep subscribers’ data safe.

-Major email platforms have data security measures in place to protect subscriber data, including the following:
+Major email platforms have data security measures in place to protect subscribers’ data, including the following:

 • Physically controlling access to the servers